NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Parent baffled after HOA sends email threatening to ban kids drawing on sidewalks
+Parent baffled after HOA sends email threatening to ban kids drawing on sidewalks (Exclusive)

 'Dear Shadowhawk Residents, this is a friendly reminder...'

-Parent baffled after HOA sends email threatening to ban kids drawing on sidewalks
+Parent baffled after HOA sends email threatening to ban kids drawing on sidewalks (Exclusive)

 (L) Little kid enjoying while drawing with chalk on sidewalk; (R) Man confused and shocked after reading message on phone.
 (Representative Cover Image Source: Pexels | Photo by (L) Antonius Ferret; (R) Kevin Malick)

 Rules and regulations are great… as long as they make sense and don’t dim the light in others, especially kids.
-When it comes to having rules for kids, they need to exist with the aim of disciplining and teaching kids something of value.
+When it comes to having rules for kids, they need to exist to discipline and teach kids something of value.
 Unfortunately, a parent who goes by u/ponyloverr shared an HOA’s email about children’s chalk painting on sidewalks, and it has nothing of the sort.
 The warning to parents was that if their kids’ drawings are still there after a day, they will be “prohibited” henceforth.
 The ridiculous rule received much criticism and even more sarcasm from fellow Redditors, and it’s beyond hysterical.
+The poster, who asked to go by “Dan,” said they were initially unsure about responding because they rent within the HOA and “don’t want the boot,” but eventually agreed to speak exclusively to Scoop Upworthy.Representative Image Source: Pexels | Alexander Grey

 Kid is enjoying while getting creative with color.
 (Representative Image Source: Pexels | Photo by Alexander Grey)

 Chalk painting, especially on sidewalks, is nothing new.
 In fact, many artists have embraced the idea to let their imagination flow freely, adding some color to the streets and bringing a smile to a stranger’s face.
 To see kids imbibing the same values is pretty great.
 However, that's seemingly untrue for this HOA.
-The email received by the parent read, “Dear Shadowhawk Residents, this is a friendly reminder that if you are using chalk to draw on the sidewalk, please clean up after yourselves.
+The email received by Dan read, “Dear Shadowhawk Residents, this is a friendly reminder that if you are using chalk to draw on the sidewalk, please clean up after yourselves.
 It needs to be removed the same day; otherwise, this may be prohibited in the future.”
-The parent captioned the post, “My HOA doesn’t like kids.”
+Dan captioned the post, “My HOA doesn’t like kids.”

 Kids engrossed in chalk painting on sidewalk.
 (Representative Image Source: Pexels| RDNE Stock Project)